Team-Tea-Time/laravel-forum/readme.md

 #### Translations

-Laravel Forum currently supports 11 languages: German, English, Spanish, French, Italian, Romanian, Russian, Turkish, Serbian, Portuguese (Brazil) and Swedish.
+Laravel Forum currently supports 13 languages: German, English, Spanish, French, Italian, Dutch, Romanian, Russian, Thai, Turkish, Serbian, Portuguese (Brazil) and Swedish.
 The translation files are published to `resources/lang/vendor/forum/{locale}`. **Some new language strings have been introduced in 5.0 but not yet translated; PRs to translate these would be greatly appreciated.**

-#### Policies (user permissions)

-Permissions in 3.0 are handled via the [Authorization features](http://laravel.com/docs/5.1/authorization) introduced in Laravel 5.1.11.
-Refer to [src/Policies](https://github.com/Riari/laravel-forum/tree/3.0/src/Policies) for a full list of policies.
-To override methods in a policy, just create a class extension for it somewhere in your application and change the corresponding namespace specified in the `forum.integration.policies` config array. **You'll likely want to do this for the ForumPolicy and CategoryPolicy as a minimum to prevent your regular users from managing categories and threads!**

 ## Development

+If you wish to contribute, an easy way to set up the package for local development is [Team-Tea-Time/laravel-studio](https://github.com/Team-Tea-Time/laravel-studio), which is set up to load a local working copy of this repository (see the [readme](https://github.com/Team-Tea-Time/laravel-studio/blob/6.x/readme.md#usage) for usage details).

 ### Tests

 A GitHub Actions workflow is set up to automatically run tests via Docker for new commits and PRs.
 For details on how to use the images locally, see below.

+### Running tests locally

-#### Local execution
+#### Setup

-**Setup**

 Build the MySQL and PHPUnit images: